api3dao/airnode-starter/README.md

 Place them at `/config/.env`, similar to [`/config/example.env`](/config/example.env).
 Do not confuse this `.env` file with the one in the project root that keeps your mnemonic phrase and provider URL.

-## Step 1: Deploy an Airnode on Ropsten
+## Step 1: Deploy an Airnode

 Normally, you would need to do two things before you deploy an Airnode:
 1. [Specify the API integration](https://github.com/api3dao/api3-docs/blob/master/provider-guides/api-integration.md)
 1. [Configure your Airnode](https://github.com/api3dao/api3-docs/blob/master/provider-guides/configuring-airnode.md)

-For this project, we specified a minimal integration to the popular and free [CoinGecko API](https://www.coingecko.com/en/api), and prepared the configuration files to serve it over the Ropsten testnet.
+For this project, we specified a minimal integration to the popular and free [CoinGecko API](https://www.coingecko.com/en/api), and prepared the configuration files.
 We only integrated a single API operation, `GET` for `/coins/{id}`, which you can see below.
 The `localization`, `tickers`, `community_data`, `developer_data` and `sparkline` parameters are [fixed](https://github.com/api3dao/api3-docs/blob/master/provider-guides/api-integration.md#fixedoperationparameters) as `"false"`, while `market_data` is fixed as `"true"`.
 The `id` parameter will be provided by the requester (e.g., `"ethereum"`) under the name `coinId`.
 You can make test calls over the [CoinGecko API docs](https://www.coingecko.com/en/api) to see the response format.